 - What can a water company charge me for a new water connection?

-- How much should I pay for a new water connection?
+- What is a typical charge for a new water connection?

-- What should I do if I don’t agree with the amount my water company wants to charge me for a new water connection?
+- What should I do if I don’t agree with the amount my water company wants to charge me for a new water and/or sewerage connection?

 What does getting a new water connection involve?

-If the property requiring a new water connection is close to an existing water main used by existing customers (usually in a nearby street) you can ask your local monopoly water company, an SLO or a new appointee (known as providers) to make the new connection.
+If the property requiring a new water connection is close to an existing water main used by existing customers (usually in a nearby street) you can ask your local monopoly water company, a water retail company, an SLP or a new appointee (known as providers) to make the new connection.
 Most water companies have information on their websites setting out how you can do this.

 To make the water connection, a provider will normally lay a communication pipe (often called a service pipe) in the street from the boundary of your property to the closest water main.
 You will usually be responsible for laying the section of the connection that lies in the land around your property, up to the boundary with the street.